 Whether a traditional chimney or use of venting, you will need to make at least some modifications that may be expensive to employ.

 Another problem is with drafts.
 Depending on how the venting was installed, the chimney may actually draw cold air into the basement.

-This occurs in chimneys that are installed on the side of homes where cold air will push down into the stove when not in use.
+This occurs in chimneys installed on the side of homes where cold air will push down into the stove when not in use.

-Any small holes in the chimney will draw in the cold air and draw it down into the basement as well.
+Any small holes in the chimney will also draw in the cold air and into the basement.

 4- Not for Unfinished Basement